raufhm/word-counter/README.md

 while others like ```ab, bb, bu``` are did't meet the contract.

-Finally, I hope you understand what I want to share here, I believe there're another that probably much better than this solution. so feel free to add some feedback and happy coding ☕
+Finally, I hope you understand what I want to share here, I believe there're another ways that probably much better than this solution.

+so feel free to add some feedback and happy coding ☕

 cheers!